Double EPW sextics associated to Gushel-Mukai surfaces: Introduction

+This result relies on the tools provided by Debarre and Kuznetsov which we presented in Section \ref{le EPW e tut quant} as well as on a careful description of the involution acting on the moduli space of $EPW$ sextics, described for the first time by O'Grady \cite{ogrady2006}.
+It is interesting to note that smoothness was already known in the very general case, but \Cref{teo di intro} holds without any general assumption: eliminating the hypothesis of very generality is usually a challenging problem and we believe that our result is interesting in this spirit.

+As an application of \Cref{teo di intro}, in Section \ref{auto indotti} we produce symplectic actions for various groups on families of double $EPW$ sextics which are hyper-K\"ahler, from lattice-theoretic considerations on automorphisms of $K3$ surfaces.

+Section \ref{automorfismi vari e eventuali} is devoted to finding bounds for the automorphism group of $GM$ varieties and on actions of groups on $EPW$ sextics.
+For example, in \Cref{gli auto di una GM che e una K3} we show that the automorphism group of $S$ is a finite subgroup of $PGL(2,\IC)$ and can only be symplectic; we also provide some results for $GM$ varieties in higher dimension.
+Most of these results are obtained by studing the automorphism group of Fano varieties containing a $GM$ variety.

+A previous version of this paper contained some results about lifting automorphisms of $EPW$ sextics to their double cover; in the meanwhile, a much stronger result has been obtained by Kuznetsov in \cite{debarre2021}, see \Cref{tuuuto symply}.
+We used this result to simplify the proof of \Cref{famiglie defo di K3 GM simply} and to prove the symplecticity of the automorphism group of a strongly smooth $K3$ surface in $\IP^6$, see \Cref{gli auto di una GM che e una K3}.

-\textbf{Acknowledgments:} This paper is part of my PhD thesis.
+\textbf{Acknowledgments:} Most of the results of this paper are part of my PhD thesis.
 I am grateful to Alessandra Sarti for her constant support, for the supervision of this work and for many useful discussions.
-I would like to thank Giovanni Mongardi for some clarifications about his work on double $EPW$ sextics.
-I would like to thank Paolo Menegatti and Simon Brandhorst for their hints about lattice theory and Sage.
-I also thank Simone Novario for many interesting discussions.
+I would like to thank Giovanni Mongardi, Enrico Fatighenti and Simone Novario for many interesting discussions.
+Finally I would also like to thank the anonymous referee for many helpful comments and suggestions.

-\section{Notations}
+\subsection{Notations}

 Let $X$ be a topological space.
-We say that a property holds for $x\in X$ general if the condition is satisfied by all the points inside an open subset of $X$.
-We say that a property holds for $x\in X$ \emph{very} general if the condition is satisfied by all the points in the complement of a countable union of closed subspaces inside $X$.
+A property holds for $x\in X$ general if the condition is satisfied by all the points inside an open subset of $X$.
+A property holds for $x\in X$ \emph{very} general if the condition is satisfied by all the points in the complement of a countable union of closed subspaces inside $X$.